wiqilee/wiqilee/README.md

 </p>

 ## 🚀 About Me

 I'm **Wiqi Lee**, a **software engineer, researcher, and data scientist** working at the intersection of **AI systems and academic research support** since 2015.

 I build **agentic AI and LLM tooling** for real-world use, while supporting researchers with academic writing, publication workflows, and technical research projects.
-I'm always open to **meaningful collaboration** across both.
+I'm always open to **meaningful collaboration** on either side.

+---

 ## 🏅 Featured Projects